lsilva01/operating-bitcoin-core-test/Managing_wallets.md

 The `descriptors` parameter can be omitted if the intention is to create a legacy wallet.

-For now, the default is the legacy wallet, but that should change in the near future.
+For now, the default type is the legacy wallet, but that should change in the near future.

 By default, wallets will be create in the `~/.bitcoin/wallets/wallet_name` folder.
 If running on testnet, it will be created in `~/.bitcoin/testnet3/wallets/wallet_name`.